-Attendance criteria has never been one of the more appealing factors for college students, and Delhi University students are no strangers to the frustration this causes.
+Attendance criteria have never been one of the more appealing factors for college students, and Delhi University students are no strangers to the frustration this causes.

 However, recently, it has been observed that colleges like Hansraj College have mailed cautionary letters to the homes of most attendance defaulters.
 In copies obtained by DU Beat, it was seen these letters consisted of the incorrect letterhead and grammatical errors.
 This makes one question the veracity of these letters that most students feel threatened by.
 Additionally, these letters are addressed to parents, and not students.
 This also makes one question the ethics of this, considering the fact that all students are adults and are held personally liable for all their actions (pertaining to activities in college) and usually, such an action is considered an invasion of one’s privacy.

-It is a well known fact that the attendance guidelines are used to incentivise students to maintain their attendance.
-Despite this, large numbers of students continuously fail to fulfill even the minimum requirement.
+It is a well-known fact that the attendance guidelines are used to incentivise students to maintain their attendance.
+Despite this, large numbers of students continuously fail to fulfil even the minimum requirement.
 This is because of a variety of reasons.

 Many students live off campus, that adds to the travel time for most students who might not find the commute ‘worth it’.
 Classes are usually unevenly dispersed over slots from 8:30 a.m. to 5:30 p.m., sometimes with 3-4 hour gaps in between.
 This is mostly due to logistical issues, pertaining to paucity of lecture halls or teachers.
 The advertisement section of the University of Delhi (DU) website stands proof of the number of vacancies in DU currently, right in the middle of the academic year.

-It is another well known fact that for most colleges, this debarring isn’t stringently followed through by the authorities themselves.
-The administration makes attendance defaulters sign an undertaking, a promissory note guaranteeing fulfillment of the required criteria in the immediately succeeding semester.
+It is another well-known fact that for most colleges, this debarring isn’t stringently followed through by the authorities themselves.
+The administration makes attendance defaulters sign an undertaking, a promissory note guaranteeing fulfilment of the required criteria in the immediately succeeding semester.

 These factors add to students’ frustration and uncertainty, with growing apprehension to mandatory attendance requirements.
 This also makes one question the quality of lectures and tactics (or lack thereof) employed by colleges to make their students attend classes.